FivestarMedia/FivestarMedia.com/content/_index.md

 					</p>
 					<p>
 						<a href="/website-design/">You only get one chance to make a first impression, so make it your best.
 Great online branding starts with having
-							a solid website that is fast, easy to use and delivers a unique experience for your potential clients and work well with search engines.</a>
+							a solid website that is fast, easy to use and delivers a unique experience for your potential clients and works well with search engines.</a>
 					</p>
 					<p class="serviceLink bold">